beastbytes/schema-dot-org-helper/README.md

 ]
 ```

-Example JSON-LD generated using the above schema mapping (Note: values are examples and whitespace is removed in actual output):
+Example JSON-LD generated using the above schema mapping (Note: values are examples and necessary whitespace is
+removed in the actual output):
 ```html
 <script type="application/ld+json">
 {